THIS IS THE

 frequently invoked God in his dictated missives and

-letters.
-His loyalty to Sandino was unalloyed --
+women or girls.
+His loyalty to Sandino was unalloyed —

 he adored his Supreme Chief and believed fervently in